Boating Negligence - What You Should Do

 After being involved in a boating accident, the first thing you should do is to ensure that additional damages or injuries occur.
 The first thing you should do is to turn off the boat’s engine and make sure everyone is wearing a life jacket.
 Evaluating the scene is important so that you are aware of any possible issues that can arise shortly.
 Check on all passengers involved in the crash to check for injury and call for help with your radio or other means.
 After everyone is taken care of you should exchange name, address, and boat identification with the other operator involved in the collision.
 Taking pictures and getting witnesses contact information will also be helpful if you plan to file a claim.

-Lastly, you will need to contact an experienced boating accident attorney at Babcock Partners, LLC.
+Lastly, you will need to contact an experienced boating accident attorney at Babcock Trial Lawyers.
 We will fight for you and get you the justice you deserve.
 You shouldn’t have to suffer for the negligence of another person.